Findomain/Findomain/README.md

 **Note**: the proxy support is just to proxify APIs requests, the actual implementation to discover IP address of subdomains doesn't support proxyfing and it's made using the host network still if you use the -p option.

 # How it works?
-It tool doesn't use the common methods for sub(domains) discover, the tool uses Certificate Transparency logs to find subdomains and it method make it tool the most faster and reliable.
+It tool doesn't use the common methods for sub(domains) discover, the tool uses Certificate Transparency logs and specific well tested APIs to find subdomains.
+It method make it tool the most faster and reliable.
 The tool make use of multiple public available APIs to perform the search.
 If you want to know more about Certificate Transparency logs, read https://www.certificate-transparency.org/

 APIs that we are using at the moment: